AdobeDocs/uxp-indesign/src/pages/resources/recipes/html-elements/index.md

 ## Additional notes
 - Creating dialogs within scripts can sometimes be a little tricky requiring you to handle the showing/hiding with async/promises.
 Check out the script tutorial on modal dialogs.<!--// TODO add linkI>
+- You can also use `document.createElement` to createSpectrum Widgets `sp-*` in UXP.
+However, it will not work for Spectrum Web Components.

 ## Reference material
 - [Dialog Element](/indesign/uxp/reference/uxp-api/reference-js/Global%20Members/HTML%20Elements/HTMLDialogElement/)